Military Child Care Fee Assistance Programs

 What Are Military Child Care Fee Assistance Programs?
 And Why Are They Needed?

-As a result of the COVID-19 pandemic, many military-provided child care options are limited.
-However, the military child care system has been strained for years with thousands waiting for too-few child care spots.
-In order to correct this gap in care, legislators proposed program improvements that will go into effect on September 1, 2020 (postponed from June 1).
-Changes will give a higher priority for Coast Guard families and the ability for Centers to disenroll a student should someone with a higher priority need immediate placement.
+After the COVID-19 pandemic, many military-provided child care options were limited.
+However, the military child care system has been strained for years with thousands waiting for too few child care spots.
+In order to correct this gap in care, legislators proposed program improvements that went into effect on September 1, 2020 (postponed from June 1).
+Changes gave Coast Guard families higher priority, and the ability for Centers to disenroll a student should someone with a higher priority need immediate placement.
+As of 2026, Coast Guard child care eligibility is now administered through Navy-led fee assistance coordination while remaining under DHS authority.

 What Will You Have to Pay?